dodiaz/NN-Parallelization/README.md

 3. ArchTests contains all of the neural networks that will be tested in digits_mpi.py
 4. TrainedModels contains the trained networks after digits_MPI.py is run

-To run the code, download all of the necessary python libaries (mpi4py, torch, and torchvision) then run the following command:
+To run the code, download all of the necessary python libaries (mpi4py, torch, and torchvision) then run the following command to test out 4 neural network architectures in parallel:
 ```
 mpiexec -n 4 python digits_MPI.py
 ```